sonerdm/Roadmap/Volume-Bind_Mount-Basic_Docker_Compose/Docker-Compose/README.md

 ```
 docker swarm leave --force
 ```
 Then try to 'docker-compose up' but getting this error.
 The solution was closing VPN in my case.
+After that 'docker-compose up' worked.
 ```
 Creating network "docker-compose_default" with the default driver
 ERROR: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network